0xPARC/0xparc-intro-book/src/sumcheck.typ

 The previous transcript should generalize obviously to any $n > 3$, but we spell it out anyways.
-Penny has already announced $H$ and pre-computed $P$.
+Peggy has already announced $H$ and pre-computed $P$.
 Now for $i = 1, ..., n$,

-- Victor asks Penny to compute the univariate polynomial $g_i$ corresponding to partial sum, where the $i$th parameter is a free parameter while all the $r_1$, ..., $r_(i-1)$ have been fixed already.
+- Victor asks Peggy to compute the univariate polynomial $g_i$ corresponding to partial sum, where the $i$th parameter is a free parameter while all the $r_1$, ..., $r_(i-1)$ have been fixed already.
-- Victor sanity-checks each of Penny's answer by making sure $g_i$ is consistent with (that is, $g_(i-1)(r_(i-1)) = g_i (0) + g_i (1)$,
+- Victor sanity-checks each of Peggy's answer by making sure $g_i$ is consistent with (that is, $g_(i-1)(r_(i-1)) = g_i (0) + g_i (1)$,
   or for the edge case $i=1$ that $H = g_1(0) + g_1(1)$).
 - Then Victor commits to a random $r_i in FF_q$ and moves on to the next coordinate.

 Once Victor has decided on every $r_i$, he asks the oracle for $P(r_1, ..., r_n)$ and makes sure that it matches the value of $g_n (r_n)$.
-If so, Victor believes Penny.
+If so, Victor believes Peggy.

 Up until now, we wrote the sum-check protocol as a sum over ${0,1}^n$.
 However, actually there is nothing in particular special about ${0,1}^n$